GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 This should take between one and two minutes in total.

-### Test Gillian-JS against a bit of the Test262 official JavaScript test suite
+### Testing Gillian-JS against a bit of the Test262 official JavaScript test suite

 From the main Gillian folder, execute